sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-style/cp-mobile-dev-kit-style.md

         color: brown;
     }

-    //// UploadToolbarItem is tool bar item for Upload in Main.page
+    //// UploadToolbarItem is tool bar item for Sync in Main.page
     #UploadToolbarItem  {
         color: green;
     }